xylan2004/xylan2004.github.io/_posts/2014-12-18-how-to-install.md

 categories: articles
 tags: [sample-post]
 comments: true
-description: How to install this theme, follow steps, very easy!
+summary: How to install this theme, follow steps, very easy!
 ---

 ## How to install Freshman theme?